 - 1845-01-10 Poets Elizabeth Barrett and Robert Browning begin corresponding

-- 1846-09-18 Elizabeth Barrett and Robert Browning exchange last letters before they move to Italy
+- 1846-09-18 Elizabeth Barrett and Robert Browning exchange their last letters before they move to Italy